National Register Listings in Columbia County, Washington

 Columbia County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Columbia County, Washington.
+This timeline provides a condensed summary of the historical journey of Columbia County, Washington.

 - 1853: Columbia County is created by the Washington Territorial Legislature.